-Adapt planning, design, construction, maintenance, and operations practices to reflect changing customer expectations, new technologies, changes in the size and characteristics of vehicles, and locations of major developments.
+• Adapt planning, design, construction, maintenance, and operations practices to reflect changing customer expectations, new technologies, changes in the size and characteristics of vehicles, and locations of major developments.

-- Improve the availability and consistency of infrastructure data across modes and levels of government. - Actively participate in setting and updating industry, national, and international standards and monitoring global best practices for infrastructure quality, performance, and condition. - Implement FDOT's Transportation Asset Management Plan and expand this plan over time to include all modes; encourage local governments and other modal providers to develop asset management plans. - Incorporate the risks of extreme weather and other environmental conditions into long-range planning, project development, design, operations, and asset management decisions for all modes. - Continue to support research to better understand the potential impacts of extreme weather events, flood risks in coastal areas, and other climate trends on transportation infrastructure. - Reduce the time and improve the predictability of the process for planning and developing major transportation projects.
+- Improve the availability and consistency of infrastructure data across modes and levels of government. - Actively participate in setting and updating industry, national, and international standards and monitoring global best practices for infrastructure quality, performance, and condition. - Implement FDOT's Transportation Asset Management Plan and expand this plan over time to include all modes; encourage local governments and other modal providers to develop asset management plans. - Incorporate the risk of extreme weather and climate trends into long-range planning, design, operations, and asset management decisions for all modes. - Reduce the time and improve the predictability of the process for planning and developing major transportation projects.